 Our Equalution client, down 7kgs and 47cms in body measurements, achieved these amazing results by self selecting her foods and meeting her strategised macronutrient goals set by our team.
 On the left she was formerly consuming 1400 calories a day on a binge and restrict cycle and is now on the right enjoying 2000 calories daily!

-Regardless of the methodology there is some simple science behind achieving your goals and no matter what your goal whether fat loss, muscle gain or weight management/maintenance there is a straightforward, scientific method of achieving it.
-While there is a plethora of confusing diets all promising to achieve the body of your dreams, the simple science is indisputable.
+Regardless of the methodology, there is some simple science behind achieving your goals and no matter what your goal whether fat loss, muscle gain or weight management/maintenance there is a straightforward, scientific method of achieving it.
+While there are a plethora of confusing diets all promising to achieve the body of your dreams, the simple science is indisputable.
 Having some sort of control, understanding or method of tracking of your macronutrients is optimal for change no matter the goal.
 Winging it isn’t ideal given that you’re likely to fall short in a particular macronutrient OR go under or over your body’s optimal caloric intake defeating the purpose of what you’re controlling and tracking your macronutrient intake is essential no matter what your goal.

 Fat loss occurs when you eat at a calorie deficit.
 So this means less than your maintenance calorie intake - so your TDEE (Total Daily Energy Expenditure).
 You will therefore be burning more than you are consuming.